 Accomplishments: Replacement of existing lift station located on Roswell Avenue with a prepackaged lift station.
 Project will include replacement of forcemain and gravity line relocation, and associated project incidentals.
 Engineering for the project is complete.
 Completion of easement documentation and engineering is underway.
-Construction portion of the project is expected to begin in May-June 2021.
+Due to unexpected costs incurred by the City of Granger caused by a major water leak, the original design of the project had to be redesigned and rebid.
+Bidding process expected early 2022 with 6-9 months for completion.